Frank is a bit different.

 Thanks Frank for sharing your system!

+It’s fascinating to see how different people solve the problem of nutrition in their own way based on their personal tastes and available foods.
 Frank’s favourite foods during the final week of the Masterclass are shown below in order of calories.

-If you want to see what this looks like in photos, Frank was also kind enough to share photos of all his meals!
+Frank was also kind enough to share photos of all his meals!

 We love seeing how people create nutrient-dense meals to suit their own tastes in their own context.